Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect-aspnetcore/README.md

 1. Open the solution in Visual Studio 2015.
 2. Open the `appsettings.json` file.
 3. Find the `Tenant` property and replace the value with your AAD tenant name, e.g. contoso.onmicrosoft.com.
-4. Find the `Audience` property and replace the value with the App ID URI you registered earlier, for example `https://<your_tenant_name>/TodoListService`.
+4. Find the `Audience` property and replace the value with the App URI you registered earlier, for example `https://<your_tenant_name>/TodoListService`.

 #### Configure the TodoListWebApp project

 1. Open the solution in Visual Studio 2015.
 2. Open the `appsettings.json` file.
 3. Find the `Tenant` property and replace the value with your AAD tenant name, e.g. contoso.onmicrosoft.com.
-4. Find the `ClientId` property and replace the value with the Client ID for the TodoListWebApp from the Azure portal.
+4. Find the `ClientId` property and replace the value with the Application ID for the TodoListWebApp from the Azure portal.
 5. Find the `ClientSecret` and replace the value with the key for the TodoListWebApp from the Azure portal.
 6. If you changed the base URL of the TodoListWebApp sample, find the `PostLogoutRedirectUri` property and replace the value with the new base URL of the sample.
 8. Find the `TodoListResourceId` property and replace the value with the App ID URI registered for the TodoListService, for example `https://<your_tenant_name>/TodoListService`.